truillet/upssitech/SRI/1A/HMI_Perspectives/README.md

 * **First two classes**:
   * acquisition of data, design of proposal,
   *  fill out evaluation form
   * pass on  proposal and evaluation form to the other 7.45 or 10.00 o'clock group.
-	* start  PPt
+  * start  PPT

-All  work (except the Ptt) will be anonymized
+All  work (except the PPT) will be anonymized

 * **Off the class**:
   * study the various proposals received
   * fill out a Google form and write report.

 * **Class 3**:
-  *	Peer review process: Use the Google form plus other notes to present and debate in the class your view on your analysis to suggest lines of 			improvements for each of the proposals.
+  * peer review process: Use the Google form plus other notes to present and debate in the class your view on your analysis to suggest lines of improvements for each of the proposals.

 * **Class 4**:
   * Presentation of your PPt that will be ended by your video teaser that will integrate the critics and advice sent by the peer reviewers.